gezpage/mysql-load-monitor/README.md

     crontab -e

-and enter a line like so to check every 5 minutes:
+and enter a line like it will check every 5 minutes, or change to whatever you like:

     */5 * * * * php /path/to/files/mysql_load_check.php

-Save and exit the crontab editor and as a sanity check choose a low MIN_PROCSESES_TO_WARN setting and ensure alert emails are coming through, then change it to the real setting you wish to warn on.
+Save and exit the crontab editor and as a sanity check choose a low MIN_PROCESSES_TO_WARN setting and ensure alert emails are coming through, then change it to the real setting you wish to warn on.